a13j4ndr01226/capstone_project1/README.md

 ## How to use it

-1. Run the Spotify scraper to extract rising artists by genre and region python artists._scraper.py
+1. Run the main.py to run the entire pipeline

-2. Run the Google Trends enricher to get daily interst scores for those artists python artists_enricher.py
+    a.
+Alternatively each step can be ran separately using: extract.py, transform.py, and load.py

-3. Output files will be saved in the data/ directory
+2. Output files will be saved in their corresponding directories based on the date the scripts are run

+3. Log files are similary stored in ther separate logs/ directory

 ## Data Exploration Highlights